amelBennaceur/RE4ML/README.md

 This document provides instructions for setting up and running the RE4ML project.
 The project uses Docker to create a controlled environment for running experiments and simulations.

+The installation video is given below :
 [![Installation Video](https://img.youtube.com/vi/VIDEO_ID/0.jpg)](https://youtu.be/gYVZ4va7nTc)

+The Demo video is given below :
 [Demo Video](https://youtu.be/ickhNk3WNtE)